 Elsewhere in the region, the Festival Internacional de Musica de Cadaques takes place on the Costa Brava August 4-15, 2018, while at the end of the month comes the Festa Major de Vilafranca del Penedés and the Festa Major de Sitges.Continue to 5 of 6 below.

 05 of 06

 Madrid swelters in August and a lot of the city's residents head to the beach with their families, leaving the country's capital uncharacteristically quiet.
 Though plenty of places remain open for business, some of the smaller hotels and restaurants do close for the month.

 Despite the exodus, three of the city's districts hold consecutive festivals beginning with San Cayetano in the Rastro/Embajadores neighborhood from August 2-8, 2018, followed by San Lorenzo in Lavapies from August 9-11, and then perhaps the best known of the three, La Paloma in La Latina from August 12-15.
 Residents and tourists spill into the streets, where music, dancing, and drinks contribute to the lively atmosphere.

 06 of 06

-The Vuelta a España, or La Vuelta, is Spain's answer to the Tour de France and is one of the biggest events in the international cycling calendar, running from the end of August until the middle of September.
-Most of the August stages take place in Galicia before the event moves to Andalusia and then on to the north-east, the north and then to Madrid.
+The Vuelta a España, or La Vuelta, is Spain's answer to the Tour de France and one of the biggest events on the international cycling calendar, running from the end of August until the middle of September.
+Most of the August stages take place in Galicia before the event moves to Andalusia and then on to the northeast and Madrid.

-Octopus is not for everyone, but if you can get past the slimy texture you can join the ranks of Spaniards who lust after the stuff.
-To celebrate Galicia's excellent octopuses, check out the Octopus Festival O Carballiño (2017 event to be confirmed).
+Not everyone relishes the idea of eating octopus, but you can join the ranks of Spaniards who lust for the stuff.
+To celebrate Galicia's excellent octopus, check out the Octopus Festival O Carballiño on August 12.